Stono/migsql/README.md

 # migsql
 migsql is a simple, lightweight up/down sql migration manager.
 Features:
-  - Up and down migration to targetted versions
+  - Up and down migration to targeted versions
   - Multiple different database configurations in the same project

 ## Important